rhaiscript/lsp/README.md

 VS Code extension that uses the LSP.

-If all the tools are available from the [Requirements](#requirements), it can be built and installed with `task vscode:dev`.
+If all the tools are available from the [Requirements](#requirements), it can be built and installed with `task ide:vscode:dev`.

 ### [`ide/web`](ide/web)